douglasgreen/config-setup/README.md

 ## Husky Hooks

-Linting and testing are automatically run by `.husky/pre-commit`.
+Linting and testing are automatically run by `.husky/pre-commit` (or `.husky/pre-push`).
 Fix any errors or use `--no-verify` to bypass the check.

 Project setup is automatically run by `.husky/post-checkout` and `.husky/post-merge`.
 That updates your Composer and NPM dependencies in case